 This subdivision includes the Gravel and Sand Quarrying industry.
 This industry has a low exposure to international trade, with exports only expected to account for 1.4% of revenue in 2019-20.
 Imports of gravel and sand are negligible.
 As this industry has a domestic focus, it only has indirect exposure to economic downturns overseas, with COVID-19 and the closure of non-essential businesses anticipated to have a moderate influence on operators in the subdivision.
 Weakening economic activity in New Zealand may hinder this industry.
 Weakening business confidence in New Zealand in response to the COVID-19 outbreak may cause an associated downturn in manufacturing and construction activity.
 This downturn would likely lower demand for gravel and sand.
 Fiscal stimulus measures may assist this industry through funding for construction projects.
 Lower global oil prices are expected to exert downward pressure on operating costs, assisting the viability of non-metallic mineral miners.
-New Zealand moved from Level 4 to Level 3 on 28 April 2020.
-Some mining activity is anticipated to pick up as restrictions ease, although demand for many commodities will likely remain subdued until global manufacturing activity recovers.
+New Zealand moved from Level 4 to Level 3 on 28 April 2020, allowing operators to resume mining activity.
+However, demand for many commodities will likely remain subdued until global manufacturing activity recovers.